Fyfield Down: Sarsens

 The down has the best assemblage of sarsen stones in England.
 The stones are known here as the Grey Wethers for their likeness to sheep when seen from a distance.
 They were noted by Col. Richard Symonds in his diary for 1644: "They call that place the Grey-wethers, because a far off they looke like a flock of sheepe."
 They support a nationally important lichen flora.
 An alternative name for this natural rock feature is Mother's Jam.

 The Polisher

 On the west side of the down is a recumbent sarsen stone with grooved markings.
 It is thought to be a prehistoric grinding bench for shaping, whetting, and polishing stone axe-heads, and is similar to other Neolithic and Bronze Age examples in France.
+The Polisher is also referred to as The Polissoir stone, or the Fyfield polissoir.